DerTyp7/.dotfiles/README.md

 # My Dotfiles

-My personal configuration files for various applications and tools running on CachyOS or Arch Linux.
+My personal configuration files for various applications and tools running on CachyOS.

 ## Installation